Consumer prices - inflation and comparative price levels

 Price level indices: comparison of price levels between countries

-There was a convergence of price levels within the EU-28 as a whole up to 2008 (see Figure 3), as the coefficient of variation of comparative price levels declined sharply.
+There was a convergence of price levels across the EU-28 as a whole up to 2008 (see Figure 3), as the coefficient of variation of comparative price levels declined sharply.
 Thereafter, price levels diverged somewhat within the EU-28 and this development continued in 2015 (the latest reference period for which data are available).
 Within the euro area (EA-19), price levels also converged up until 2008 and this pattern continued (albeit at a modest pace in 2009); there followed three years of almost no change in price convergence, after which there was evidence of a slight divergence in price levels from 2011 to 2014.

 Data sources and availability

 Goods and services are classified according to the international classification of individual consumption by purpose, adapted to the compilation of the harmonised indices of consumer prices (COICOP/HICP).
 At the most disaggregated level currently available, Eurostat publishes around 100 sub-indices for consumer prices.
 The inflation rate is calculated as the rate of change of the index between a month and the same month of the previous year, and the monthly rate compares the indices between two consecutive months.

 The indices are calculated according to a common approach with a single set of definitions, providing comparable measures of consumer price changes across countries, as well as for different country groupings, namely: the euro area, the European Union, and the European Economic Area (which includes the EU Member States plus Iceland and Norway).

 Note that these aggregates are evolving indices, in other words they reflect changes over time in the country composition through the use of a chain index formula — for example, the MUICP includes Lithuania only from 2015 onwards.